ASAKASA

 :(END) q to quit · / to search · g top · G bottom

-Lab engines · one live, three in development
+§04 · Lab engines · three live, three in development

-Raven is live.
-The other three are research surfaces under active development.
+Raven, Bastion and Industries are live.
+The remaining three are research surfaces under active development.

 These are not products available for purchase.
 They are the lab's working research surfaces — internal artifacts that exist so the lab can study venues, microstructure, and methodology under realistic constraints.
 The status label on each card is its true engineering state, not marketing.